 You can get to the starting point in Schruns easily by train.
 The last stage ends at the Golm cable car’s middle station.
 From here, you can either take the gondola or the bus down into the valley.
 You can also descend to one of the valley train stations Tschagguns, Kaltenbrunnen or Vandans.
 If you only want to walk one part of the hike, you can take the bus from Schruns to Gargellen or to Bielerhöhe.

-On this day it is only uphill - and the whole 1,400 vertical meters.
+On this day it's all uphill - and the whole 1,400 meters in altitude.
 So take your time and enjoy the beautiful Verwall on the way.
-The last one and a half kilometers sweeten a few picturesque mountain lakes.
+The last one and a half kilometers sweeten you a few picturesque mountain lakes.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.